Experimental theatre in the Arab world: Middle East

-Two prominent Palestinian actors, Edward Muallem and Iman Aoun established the Ashtar Theatre in Jerusalem in 1991 and four years later moved to Ramallah.
+While theatre in Palestine has existed since the late Ottoman period, the first major locally based theatre company was The Palestinian National Theatre, or El-Hakawati Theatre (Arabic: المسرح الوطني الفلسطيني), which began as a touring troupe of dramatists, directors, and actors in 1977, establishing a formal theater headquartered in East Jerusalem in 1984.
+From the start, the theatre was deeply involved in staging productions in its own center, located in East Jerusalem, as well as touring throughout the Occupied Territories, with the goal of developing local theater, encouraging and enabling greater social cohesion, solidarity and sumud (steadfastness), and providing opportunities for local Palestinian artists more broadly to develop their crafts.
+In 1991, prominent Palestinian actors Edward Muallem and Iman Aoun established the Ashtar Theatre in Jerusalem, and four years later moved to Ramallah.
 Ashtar Theatre pioneered several programs focused on disadvantaged groups, such as women and youth in the region, based on the techniques of the Theatre of the Oppressed.
 Ashtar Theatre often travelled to remote areas in order to perform for marginalized audiences which allowed them to bring an appreciation of theatre to new audiences in cities, villages, and refugee camps throughout Palestine.
 In 2005, Ashtar Theatre's program introduced the idea of Legislative theatre in the region.
-In 2007, Ashtar Theatre became the official “Middle East Regional Centre for Theatre of the Oppressed” in collaboration with Augusto Boal’s Centre for the Theatre of the Oppressed in Rio de Janeiro, Brazil and started conducting regional training in Yemen and Iraq.
-Another theatre initiative was held by the Seeds of Peace Center via the bi-national movement of Israelis and Palestinians Combatants for Peace.
-Image theatre was used with separate Israeli and Palestinian groups to reveal conflicting views.
-Forum theatre techniques were also deployed that led to “spect-actor” interventions with separate Jewish and Arab students focusing on violence-charged scenarios.
+In 2007, Ashtar Theatre became the official “Middle East Regional Centre for Theatre of the Oppressed” in collaboration with Augusto Boal’s Centre for the Theatre of the Oppressed in Rio de Janeiro, Brazil, and started conducting regional training in Yemen and Iraq.

+Perhaps the most internationally known experimental theater company in Palestine during the last two decades has been the Jenin Freedom Theatre (also known as The Freedom Theatre), which was established in 2006 by the noted, half Jewish, half-Palestinian actor Juliano Mer-Khamis and one-time al-Aqsa Brigade commander Zakaria Zubeidi, who had studied with Mer-Khamis's mother, Arna Mer-Khamis, at a theater program she established in the Jenin Refugee Camp during the first Intifada to help treat traumatized children.
+As well as staging many important Palestinian and international productions as well as touring the world, the Freedom Theatre has become an important drama school and has offered training in many experimental and avant-garde techniques, including Theatre of the Oppressed, Theatre of Cruelty, and Playback Theatre.
+Allegedly because of its boundary-pushing art and the violation of the conservative mores of the local population it represented, Mer-Khamis was murdered in front of the Theatre in April 2011.